kuidio/docs/docs/02-resources/02-inventory/01_about.md

 graph TD;
     subgraph "Kuid Connectivity Model"
         NodeA
-        EndpointA1;
+        ConnectorA1;
         NodeB
-        EndpointB1;
+        ConnectorB1;
         Link;
-        Link <--> EndpointA1;
+        Link <--> ConnectorA1;
-        Link <--> EndpointB1;
+        Link <--> ConnectorB1;
-        EndpointA1 --> |N:1| NodeA;
+        ConnectorA1 --> |N:1| NodeA;
-        EndpointB1 --> |N:1| NodeB;
+        ConnectorB1 --> |N:1| NodeB;
     end
 ```

-!!!note "We've opted for the name `endpoint` instead of `interface` as it better encompasses the scope we aim to cover.
+!!!note "We've opted for the name `connector` instead of `interface` as it better encompasses the scope we aim to cover.
 While 'interface' is often used in networking we opted for a more neutral term that can be used in different environments"

 !!!note "A `node` equipped with a set of `endpoints` resources might suffice as resources to model a fixed format entity.
 Conversely, modular systems often require the use of additional resources such as `NodeItems` and `ModuleBays`/`Module(s)` to accommodate their flexible configurations."